 - Internet and cell phone expenses.

-QuickBooks Self-Employed will help you track your business income, expenses, mileage and capture your receipts year round and then you can export your information to your TurboTax Self-Employed or TurboTax Live Self-Employed tax return.
+QuickBooks Self-Employed will help you track your business income, expenses and mileage, and will capture your receipts year-round so that you can export your information to your TurboTax Self-Employed or TurboTax Live Self-Employed tax return.

 Since you’re now self-employed, your income will be subject to the self-employment tax.
 It’s 15.3% but applies to your net business income, not the gross income showing on your 1099.

 For example, if your 1099 shows $30,000 in gross income but you have $10,000 in business expenses, your net income will be $20,000.
 That’s the amount that will be subject to the self-employment tax.

 And fortunately, you can deduct half of the self-employment tax as an expense against your income for federal income tax purposes.

 Self-employed retirement contributions are another tactic you can use to reduce your taxable income.
 While it won’t reduce your income for the self-employment tax calculation, it does reduce it for federal income tax purposes.